Dementia Research Breakthroughs: Promising Discoveries and Future Directions

 Firstly, scientists have discovered that neural stem cells can generate new neurons and support brain function, which has the potential to replace damaged neurons in dementia patients.

-Secondly, adult skin cells can be reprogrammed into iPSCs capable of becoming any cell type, providing personalised with fewer ethical concerns.
+Secondly, adult skin cells can be reprogrammed into iPSCs capable of becoming any cell type, providing personalised treatment options with fewer ethical concerns.

 Lastly, hpNSCs derived from unfertilised human eggs can become specialised neurons and may be a possible alternative to embryonic stem cells with a reduced risk of immune rejection.